matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 Windrose
 ===============
-`Windrose <https://github.com/scls19fr/windrose>`_ is a Python Matplotlib, Numpy library to manage wind data, draw windrose (also known as a polar rose plot), draw probability density function and fit Weibull distribution
+`Windrose <https://github.com/scls19fr/windrose>`_ is a Python matplotlib, Numpy library to manage wind data, draw windrose (also known as a polar rose plot), draw probability density function and fit Weibull distribution